 X Strong governance required to manage decentralised data access

-Best for: Organisations pursuing a cloud first, hybrid data strategy, connecting data across multiple systems while retaining agility and control.
+Best for: Organisations pursuing a cloud first analytics strategy, connecting data across multiple systems while retaining agility and control.

 #3: SAP BW/4HANA: The Enterprise Data Warehouse Backbone